 WHAT HAPPENS IN THE BRAIN WHEN YOU SKYDIVE

 It is common knowledge that skydiving pumps your adrenaline, but what is actually happening in the brain?
-During the intensity of certain activities – such as skydiving – elicits the brain to secrete adrenaline, serotonin, and dopamine.
-Our evolutionary chemicals that has helped us survive from the dangers of a world long ago that initiates the fight or flight response.
+The intensity of certain activities – such as skydiving – elicits the brain to secrete adrenaline, serotonin, and dopamine.
+The evolutionary chemicals that have helped us survive from the dangers of a world long ago that initiates the fight or flight response.
 Thus it heightens awareness, increases blood flow, and increases energy amongst other things.
 This boost can help shift your perspective as you become wholly immersed in the experience, taking you out of the day-to-day stresses and into the present moment.

 SKYDIVING GIVES YOU A NEW PERSPECTIVE